-High priority children Criteria and processes for verifying need(s) Children at risk of abuse or neglect, including children in Out-of-Home Care The child is: eligible for ESK or AEL, and/or family, carer or legal guardian identifies the child as known to Child Protection or in out-of-home care, and/or referred by one of the following: Child Protection Child and family services (family services referral and support team, Child FIRST/integ

-• rated family services/Ser vices Connect case worker) Maternal and Child Health nurse out-of-home care provider.
-Aboriginal and/or Torres Strait Islander children As part of the enrolment process, service providers must respe families 'is your child Aboriginal and/or Torres Strait Islander?' a information in KIMS Asylum seeker and refugee children Child or family holds a visa or supporting documentation and in including an ImmiCard, identifying the child and/or parents, card guardians as a refugee or asylum seeker and/or Referred as a refugee or asylum seeker by a CALD outreach w ers or legal Children eligible for the Kindergarten Fee Subsidy A child or parent holds a Commonwealth Health Care Card, Pe Concession Card, Veteran's Affairs Card, or The child is identified on their birth certificate as one of a set of quadruplets or more.
-Children with additional needs, defined as children who: The child: program, and/or • • • • • • • • • • • • • holds a Child Disability Health Care Card, and/or has previously been approved for Kindergarte n Inclusion Support (KIS) has been referred by: the National Disability Insurance Scheme Early Childhood Intervention Services Preschool Field Officer Maternal and Child Health nurse, or is assessed as having delays in 2 or more
+High priority children Criteria and processes for verifying need(s) Children at risk of abuse or neglect, including children in Out- of-Home Care The child is: eligible for ESK or AEL, and/or family, carer or legal guardian identifies the child as known to Child Protection or in out-of-home care, and/or referred by one of the following: Child Protection Child and family services (family services referral and support team, Child FIRST/integrated family services/Services Connect case worker) Maternal and Child Health nurse out-of-home care provider.
+Aboriginal and/or Torres Strait Islander children As part of the enrolment process, service providers must respectfully ask families 'is your child Aboriginal and/or Torres Strait Islander?' and record this information in KIMS Asylum seeker and refugee children Child or family holds a visa or supporting documentation and information, including an ImmiCard, identifying the child and/or parents, carers or legal guardians as a refugee or asylum seeker and/or Referred as a refugee or asylum seeker by a CALD outreach worker.
+Children eligible for the Kindergarten Fee Subsidy A child or parent holds a Commonwealth Health Care Card, Pensioner Concession Card, Veteran's Affairs Card, or The child is identified on their birth certificate as one of a set of triplets, quadruplets or more.
+Children with additional needs, defined as children who: The child: holds a Child Disability Health Care Card, and/or has previously been approved for Kindergarten Inclusion Support (KIS) program, and/or